-Another way to own property is Tenants in Common.
-Tenancy in Common is when more SON OWI than one person owns property together but without the right of survivorship.
-You may have any number of Tenants in Common owning one piece of property.
-As an example, if there are three owners then each person owns one-third of the entire property.
+This category identifies property owned together by more than one person but without the right of survivorship.
+You may have any number of tenants in common owning one piece of property.
+For example, if there are three owners, then each person owns one-third of the entire property.
 The fractional interest is treated as being owned by that individual.

 A tenant in common can sell or transfer their own interest without the consent of the other tenants, but only their portion of the ownership, not the entire asset.

-Some states are known as Community Property States, sometimes also called Marital Property States.
-This type of ownership refers to property that is acquired by husband and wife during marriage.
-Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin are community property states.
-On the death of one of the spouses, one-half of the community property belongs to the surviving spouse and one-half is included in the decedent’s estate.
+Some states are known as community property states, sometimes also called marital property states.
+This type of ownership refers to property acquired by spouses during the marriage.
+Currently, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are community property states.
+Upon the death of one of the spouses, one-half of the community property belongs to the surviving spouse, and one-half is included in the decedent’s estate.

-Any property owned by either spouse prior to marriage or acquired after marriage by gift or inheritance is considered separate property and not marital property.
-As you can see, it is important to not only understand the various ways to own property but to make sure when you purchase or receive a piece of property that it is properly designated in the type of ownership desired.
+However, any property owned by either spouse prior to marriage or acquired after marriage by gift or inheritance is considered separate property and not marital property.